TouK/nussknacker/CONTRIBUTING.md

 Tests use some images that should be available on your cluster.
 Importing of them is done automatically for `k3d`.
 For other clusters you can select other image tag using `dockerTagName` system environment variable or import image manually.

+#### Azure integration tests

+Azure integration tests are not run by default using `sbt test`.
+You need to run tests in `ExternalDepsTests` scope e.g. `sbt schemedKafkaComponentsUtils/ExternalDepsTests/test`.
+To run them you should have configured one of authentication options described here: https://github.com/Azure/azure-sdk-for-java/wiki/Azure-Identity-Examples#authenticating-with-defaultazurecredential e.g. Intellij plugin, Azure CLI or environment variables.
+Tests connect to schema registry registered in Event Hubs Namespace from AZURE_EVENT_HUBS_NAMESPACE environment variable (by default nu-cloud).

 ### Code conventions

 #### Java interoperability